 Passenger Behavior:

 - Do business class passengers buy WiFi more than economy?
-(Spoiler: Yes, 3.2x higher conversion)
+(Spoiler: yes, 3.2x higher conversion)

 - Which payment methods work best by geography?
 (Europe: credit cards 60%, Asia: AliPay/WeChat 40%)